'Sieg heil to that': Auckland mayoral hopeful John Tamihere's response to racism

 However, he stood by his comments at the time that he opposed what they were wanting to say.

+"It's not the sort of thing that you would expect from a contender for the Auckland mayoralty which is one of the most diverse cities in the world and particularly you wouldn't expect it six months after the Christchurch terror attack.

+"I was simply astounded that he came out with it, just out of the blue, for no particular reason and almost impossible to understand why he would have blurted something like that out."

-Former Prime Minister Helen Clark, who ejected Tamihere from Cabinet while she was in office, said his comment was "appalling".
+Former prime minister Helen Clark, who ejected Tamihere from Cabinet while she was in office, said his comment was "appalling".